K4cper04/rc-car-1-16/README.md

 ## Overview
 This project focuses on designing and building a 1:16 scale RC car, combining mechanical design, 3D printing, electronics and embedded systems.

+## Motivation
+The goal of this project is to gain hands-on experience in mechanical design, embedded systems and system integration.

+## Design Decisions
+- Scale: 1:16
+- Modular design for easy iteration
+- Focus on lightweight 3D printed components

 ## Features
 - Custom mechanical design (Fusion 360) -> [Click here to see CAD files](./cad)
 - 3D printed components and iterative prototyping -> [Click here to see images](./images)